be-hase/kuery-client/docs/detekt.md

 # Detekt Custom Rules (Experimental)

 If you use dynamic values without bind, there is a possibility of causing SQL Injection.
-To prevent this, we provide a custom Detekt rule.
+To prevent this, we provide Detekt custom ruled.

 However, please do not rely on it too much, as there may be cases where complex usage cannot be detected.
 We plan to address this issue by using [type resolution](https://detekt.dev/docs/gettingstarted/type-resolution/).